How often Discovery is Rediscovery

 Steven Poole points out in his book Rethink how an old idea discarded as obsolete, got reevaluated and upgraded in the chess world.
 “The Berlin had barely been played for decades before Vladimir Kramnik rethought it.”
 After Garry Kasparov had been the world champion for fifteen years, Vladimir Kramnik won the chess championship of the world in 2000.

-Some ideas from the past are controversial such as immunization, and terrifying like ideas behind eugenic.
-Other nonsense ideas resurface such as the belief that the earth is flat, or the tongue-map myth which is the result of a mistranslation of a German PhD thesis published in a American psychology textbook written by Edwin Boring in 1942.
+Some ideas from the past are controversial such as immunization, and terrifying like ideas behind eugenics.
+Other nonsense ideas resurface such as the belief that the earth is flat, or the tongue-map myth which is the result of a mistranslation of a German PhD thesis published in an American psychology textbook written by Edwin Boring in 1942.

 The ideas we use today could be wrong, but convey the best of our abilities nowadays.
 Ideas remain useful until they are proven wrong, and get improved or replaced.
 An idea is dynamic as Steven Pole says it is a moving target, is a process as much as a thing.